Army-99/last-minute-job/README.md

 # TODOS:
 FRONTEND:
-  Add the possibility to add hour absent to worker Show all workers in the page /company/allWorkers Implement the requests
-  Add the hourly pay in the summary
+  Set CV link to be viewed

+  (All)
+  Show worker already hired in jobs and hourly pay Create a nice loader
   Improve UX and UI

  SMARTCONTRACT: